Pitman Efficiency Lower Bounds for Multivariate Distribution-Free Tests Based on Optimal Transport: Introduction

 Define the pooled {\it multivariate ranks} as

-here $\lVert \cdot\rVert$ denotes the standard Euclidean norm.
+Here $\lVert \cdot\rVert$ denotes the standard Euclidean norm.
 The optimization problem in~\eqref{eq:empopt} can be viewed as an example of the \textit{assignment problem}, which in turn can be solved using a linear program, for which algorithms of worst case time complexity $O(N^3)$ are available in the literature (see~\cite{bertsekas1988,Edmonds1970,jonker1987,munkres1957}).
-We also refer the interested reader to~\cite{Gabow1989,Agarwal2014,Sharathkumar2012} and the references therein, for a review of faster approximation algorithms addressing~\eqref{eq:empopt}.
+We also refer the interested reader to~\cite{Gabow1989,Agarwal2014,Sharathkumar2012} and the references therein, for a review of faster approximate algorithms addressing~\eqref{eq:empopt}; also see~\cref{sec:compasgn}.
 To get a better intuition for~\eqref{eq:empopt}~and~\eqref{eq:defemprank}, when $\mH_N^1=\{1/N, 2/N, \ldots, N/N \}$ for $d=1$, then~\eqref{eq:empopt}~and~\eqref{eq:defemprank} reduce to the standard univariate ranks by an application of the rearrangement inequality (see~\cite[Theorem 368]{Hardy1952}).
-In fact, even in multidimension, these empirical ranks preserve a notion of direction, in the sense that the extreme data points get mapped to the corresponding extreme points of the fixed grid $\mH_N^d$.
+In fact, even in multidimension, these empirical ranks preserve a notion of direction, in the sense that the extreme data points get mapped to the corresponding extreme points of the fixed grid $\mH_N^d$ (see e.g.,~\cite[Theorem 5.1]{figalli2013holder}~and~\cite[Figure 1]{Deb19}).